evhub/coconut/DOCS.md

 _Note: When compiling type annotations to Python 3 syntax, Coconut will wrap every annotation in a string when in a position where Python would otherwise evaluate it (Python 3 function annotation), so that all type annotations are only ever evaluated at compile time, never at run time._

 Additionally, Coconut adds special syntax for making type annotations easier and simpler to write.
 When inside of a type annotation, Coconut treats certain syntax constructs differently, compiling them to type annotations instead of what they would normally represent.
-Specifically, Coconut applies the following transformations:
+Specifically, Coconut applies the following transformations
 ```coconut
 <type>[]
     => typing.Sequence[<type>]